Kboyles138/HighCheck/README.md

 ## Settings page

-* Let the user choose their prefferred palette
+* Let the user choose their preferred palette
 * A page that shows the user's accomplishments for the day, week, month, year
     * This would be a bar chart that would show the amount of accomplished, late, "uncompleted" tasks for each category

 ### Need to do UI

 * Create the horizontal scroll for the themes
-* Create the horiztonal scroll for the bar charts
+* Create the horizontal scroll for the bar charts
     * Create the bar charts and their containers

 # Rough Designs